 What experience befalls the poet?
 Only this, that the name never comes for the treasure lying in his hand?
-Only this, that now the treasure must do without is name, but may otherwise remain in the poet's hand?
+Only this, that now the treasure must do without its name, but may otherwise remain in the poet's hand?
 No. Something else, something disturbing happens.
 However, neither the absence of the name nor the slipping away of the treasure is what is disturbing.
 What is disturbing is the fact that with the absence of the word, the treasure disappears.
-Thus, it is the word which first holds the treasure disappears.
 Thus, it is the word which first holds the treasure in its presence, indeed first fetches and brings it there and preserves it.
 Suddenly the word shows a different, a higher rule.
-It is no longer just a namegiving grasp reaching for what is present and already portrayed, it is not only a means of portraying what lies before us.
-On the contrary, the word first betows presence, that is, Being in which things appear as beings.
+It is no longer just a name-giving grasp reaching for what is present and already portrayed, it is not only a means of portraying what lies before us.
+On the contrary, the word first bestows presence, that is, Being in which things appear as beings.